officiallyanee/Algorithm-Visualizer/README.md

 - FAQs and resources tailored for newcomers.

 ### **4. Real-Time Updates**
-- Live community notifications using Socket.IO/WebSocket.
+- Live chat using Socket.IO/WebSocket.

 ### **5. Responsive UI**
 - Styled with HTML, CSS, and ReactJS for a seamless experience.